Overwhelmed families surrendering custody of their children to CAS

 "Children should not be in hotels -- children should be in family homes, or at least in settings that can meet their needs."

-Groves said the CAS has taken the strict position that it will be at the table to support moms and dads, and ensure it's not giving parents any other option but to relinquish care.
+Groves said the CAS has taken the strict position that it will be at the table to support moms and dads and ensure it's giving parents every option available before resorting to relinquishing care.

 - Download the CTV News app now